2025 Class Offerings

 Building your own ALL STAR NODE : We will build kits for an AllStar node.
 You are responsible for ordering your kit prior to class (EXPECT SEVERAL WEEKS FOR DELIVERY).
 Participants need to purchase their own kit from https://kits4hams.com.
 Send an emails to kits4hams@gmail.com and ask for an order form for the kit you plan to build.

-BUDDIPOLE Antenna Systems Would you like a portable, compact and versatile antenna system for your EMCOMM go-kit?
+PORTABLE Antenna Systems Would you like a portable, compact and versatile antenna system for your EMCOMM go-kit?
 Or maybe you enjoy POTA or SOTA?
-Or perhaps you would just like to know more about the Buddipole or portable antenna systems.
-If so, the Buddipole might be the antenna system for you!
+Or perhaps you would just like to know more about portable antenna systems.
+The Buddipole might be an antenna system for you!
 This high performing antenna can be mounted on a tripod, tabletop, balcony and more!

 SOLAR power systems